Apollo 4: Aftermath, assessment and spacecraft location

 All Apollo 4 launch vehicle and spacecraft systems performed satisfactorily.
 On the climb to orbit, each of the Saturn V's three stages burned for slightly longer than expected.
 This left the craft in an orbit roughly one kilometer higher than expected, something well within tolerance.
 A burn eleven seconds longer than planned meant that the CM entered the Earth's atmosphere slightly faster and at a shallower angle than planned, but still within tolerance.
 This discrepancy happened not because of the performance of the guidance system (which was exemplary), but because the burn had been controlled from Earth.
 The CM's environmental control system kept the ship's cabin within acceptable temperatures and pressures throughout the mission, increasing by only 5.6 C-change during atmospheric entry.

 President Lyndon Johnson described the launch, "The whole world could see the awesome sight of the first launch of what is now the largest rocket ever flown.
 This launching symbolizes the power this nation is harnessing for the peaceful exploration of space."
 Von Braun spoke of the mission as "an expert launching all the way through, from lift-off exactly on time to performance of every single stage".
 In his history of the Saturn V, Roger E. Bilstein wrote that "the flawless mission of Apollo 4 elated the entire NASA organization; everyone looked ahead with buoyant spirits."
 Mueller stated that Apollo 4 dramatically increased the confidence of many and showed it should be possible for astronauts to land on the Moon by mid-1969.

 Apollo 6, the second flight of the Saturn V, was launched on April 4, 1968.
 Although the Saturn V's stages gave more trouble than on Apollo 4 (the mission experienced pogo oscillation during its first stage and had an early second-stage engine shutdown), it was decided that a third uncrewed flight was unnecessary.
 The Saturn V flew with a crew for the first time on Apollo 8.
 A Saturn V launched astronauts into space, and (except for Apollo 9) towards the Moon, on each of the Apollo missions that followed.

-In January 1969 CM-017 was transferred to the Smithsonian Institution.
-As of 1978, it was on display at the North Carolina Museum of Life and Science.
+In January 1969 CM-017 was transferred to the Smithsonian Institution, and was exhibited for a year there.
+In January 1974, it was moved by truck from Andrews Air Force Base in Maryland to North Carolina for exhibit, displayed at the North Carolina Museum of Life and Science.
+In 1984, the Smithsonian required its return, stating that it was considering lending it out to other museums.
 The CM was subsequently put on public display at NASA's Stennis Space Center, where it remained until 2017.
 It is currently on display at Stennis Space Center's visitor center, the Infinity Science Center, in Pearlington, Mississippi.